Matteobarcelona/Mastercard-Project/README.md

 Objective

-Mastercard Cybersecurity virtual experience program on Forage - septiembre de 2024
+Mastercard Cybersecurity virtual experience program on Forage - September 2024

  * Completed a job simulation where I served as an analyst on Mastercard’s Security Awareness Team